 4. Number of doses administered/complete schedule

 5. Issuing country

 6. Identification of the institution issuing the vaccination certificate

-- b) Diagnostic certificate: a negative PCR or PCR-like test (NAAT type) or a negative antigen test of those included in the common list of the European Commission (https://covid-19- diagnostics.jrc.ec.europa.eu/devices#form_content), issued within 48 hours prior to arrival in Spain.
+- b) Diagnostic certificate: a negative PCR or PCR-like test (NAAT type) issued within 72 hours prior to arrival in Spain. or a negative antigen test of those included in the common list of the European Commission (https://covid-19- diagnostics.jrc.ec.europa.eu/devices#form_content), issued within 48 hours prior to arrival in Spain.

 - c) Certificate of recovery (proof that the disease has been overcome): issued by the competent authority or medical service at least 11 days after the first NAATtype diagnostic test (PCR, TMA, LAMP, or similar) with a positive result.
 The SECRETARÍA DE ESTADO DE TURISMO validity of the certificate shall expire 180 days from the date of sampling.

 It shall include at least the following information: